AhmedMaherTohmay/Depi_Project/README.md

-# AI Team
+# Final Project

-This repository contains the AI components for a medical chatbot that helps patients detect their diseases based on given symptoms.
-The chatbot combines two models: one for friendly chat, created using a simple neural network (NN), and another for predicting diseases, built using a pretrained BERT model.
+This repository holds the AI components for a lung and colon image classification model.
+It includes various MLflow experiments of different models.

 ## Deployment Options